-Hot Springs in Southwest Montana
+Hot Springs

-Southwest Montana Hot Springs Map
+Watch the Southwest Montana Hot Springs Video

 One of the best natural features of Montana are the region’s hot springs.
 In the last 20 years, hot springs have made a come back.
 Older resorts have also under gone major renovations.
 Not only are the spots popular with locals, but an increasing number of visitors to Southwest Montana are discovering the pleasure of getting into hot water in these beautiful surroundings.